Evaluations

 From -1 to 1.
 Higher is better.

 These are three scientific correlation coefficients.
-For all three, The value tends to be high (close to 1) for samples with a strongly positive correlation, low (close to -1) for samples with a strongly negative correlation, and close to zero for samples with weak correlation.
+For all three, the value tends to be high (close to 1) for samples with a strongly positive correlation, low (close to -1) for samples with a strongly negative correlation, and close to zero for samples with weak correlation.
 Scores may be 'N/A' if there are too few samples or not enough scoring variation in your human-rated dataset (golden data).

 • Spearman evaluates the rank of the scores, not the absolute values.

 • Kendall's Tau evaluates rank order of pairs.
 It is more robust to outliers, handles ties better, and performs better on small datasets.
-As our datasets often have ties (pass/fail and 5-star datasets have limited discreet values), we suggest Kendall's Tau.
+As our datasets often have ties (pass/fail and 5-star datasets have limited discrete values), we suggest Kendall's Tau.

 • Pearson evaluates linear correlation.